mouthpiece66/Scripts_Bioinformatica/README.md

 Author: Nathalia Crespo

-ULisboa — Bioinformatics Workflow Assignment
+ULisboa — Introduction to Bioinformatics and Computational Biology